Azure Event Grid's push delivery - concepts

 Custom topics are also topics that are used with your applications.
 They were the first kind of topic designed to build event-driven integrations for custom applications.
 As a self-standing resource, they expose their own endpoint to which events are published.

 Custom topics support push delivery.
 Consult when to use pull or push delivery to help you decide if push delivery is the right approach given your requirements.
-You may also want to refer to article Custom topics.
+You might also want to refer to article Custom topics.